“Tanto” in Italian

 I did not invite her; she would never have come anyway.

 You need to be careful because tanto here has nothing to do with its original meaning!
-Instead, it means anyway, in any case, and it can also have a similar meaning to because.
+Instead, it means anyway, in any case, and is used to mean “in spite of reasons or situations that have already been mentioned”.

 Sometimes, especially in very informal contexts, Italians use tanto on its own as an answer to a question.